-Pilates Central offers exercise suitable for women at various stages of pregnancy as well as during the postnatal period.
+Pilates Central offers Pilates classes for pregnancy in Islington.
+Our classes are for women at various stages of pregnancy as well as during the postnatal period.
 Indeed, many clients first come to us when they are pregnant or have just given birth – and find Pilates a huge help.

 Many women also contact us with questions about Pilates and pregnancy.
 This page seeks to answer the questions that we most often receive.
 If you have further questions or want to start a session, please contact us.

 You can phone us on 020 7288 8080 or email us at Islington@pilatescentral.co.uk

 Some mothers-to-be are cautious about exercising during pregnancy due to concerns about harming the baby.

 In fact, the NHS advises that: “Exercise is not dangerous for your baby – there is some evidence that active women are less likely to experience problems in later pregnancy and labour.”
 It also specifically recommends that pregnant women do exercises that strengthen their stomach and pelvic floor – both things that Pilates does well.

 The National Childbirth Trust (NCT) also recommends Pilates as a good mind/body workout during pregnancy.

 Exercise during pregnancy is a crucial part of keeping active and dealing with your changing shape and weight.
 Antenatal Pilates is an excellent way of keeping fit and in-shape throughout pregnancy, while also helping the body prepare for the physical demands of labour.

 In the postnatal period, many mothers have concerns about dealing with a baby belly and regaining their pre-pregnancy body.
 A postnatal Pilates workout is the ideal way to start addressing these concerns by changing the shape of the body as well as building strength.